abbccdda/kafka/cc-services/soak_cluster/performance/README.md

 * StartThroughputMbs - the throughput, in MB/s, we want to start at
 * EndThroughputMbs - the throughput, in MB/s, we want this test to end at (inclusive)
 * ThroughputIncreaseMbs - the amount of throughput we want to progressively increase each step by
+* MessageSizeBytes - an approximation of the message size.
+We always add 100 of the same bytes as padding to the end of the message to simulate a partly-compressible workload

 ##### Example
 See [example.json](example.json) for a sample configuration.